tschm/MosekRegression/README.md

 Mosek 7 comes with a new interface called Mosek Fusion.
 We make heavy use of this interface and solve common problems arising in quantitative finance.

+## License

+To use Mosek you need to install a Mosek license.
+An easy way to achieve that is to dump a file called mosek.lic in the folder license.

 ## Applications

 You can solve various (un)constrained regression and Markowitz problems.